What's the Problem?

 Do I Have a Maxi-Matic Pressure Cooker Lawsuit?

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in new Maxi Matic Pressure Cooker Lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in new Maxi Matic Pressure Cooker Lawsuits.
 We are handling individual litigation nationwide and currently accepting new Maxi Matic pressure cooker lawsuits in all 50 states.

 If you or a loved one has been injured by pressure cooker explosions, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.